Nursing Frequently Asked Questions

 Do you require an interview?

 Yes.
 A formal interview is required for applicants who have met the minimum qualifications for admission.
+Once the interview schedule has been approved, the qualified candidates will be notified in writing by the Admissions Office.
+Additional information will be sent out at the time of the interview.

 Do you provide financial resources?